 Replacing Security Certificates

-To replace a TLS certificate:
+To replace a TLS certificate, do the following:

-- On the Certificates tab, click Replace Web Certificate.
+- Click Replace Web Certificate.

 - At the Certificate Source step of the wizard, do the following:

 - Select the Recreate a self-sign certificate option if you want to replace the existing certificate with a new self-signed certificate automatically generated by Veeam Backup for AWS.

 - Select the Upload certificate(s) option if you want to upload a certificate that you obtained from a CA or generated using a 3rd party tool.

 - [This step applies only if you have selected the Upload certificate(s) option] At the Upload certificate(s) step of the wizard, browse to the certificate that you want to install, and provide a password for the certificate file if required.